gaehlerm/SoftwareEngineering/README.md

 Inherited variables are even worse than class variables.
 You don’t see at first sight, where an inherited variable is in fact defined.
 It’s like getting a couple of tools and you don’t know where they come from.
 Compared to composition giving you one ordered tool box to deal with.
 Thus, inherited variables make the code strictly harder to understand.
 And there’s no apparent reason why one should use them.
 And no, the few words saved are no reason.
 Number of words used is not a merit for the quality of code.
 Readability is.
 And readability is certainly better with composition compared to inherited variables.
 This is certainly one of the reasons why inheritance should not be used at all.

+// why not to use the singleton: 97-things-every-programmer-should-know chapter 73

 A Singleton is a class that can have at most one instance.
 If you create objects of this class in several locations, they all share the same class instance.
 There are very few cases where singletons are really useful.
 This is mostly the case for connections.
 It allows several pieces of your code to share the same connection to your database, webserver, mobile phone, etc. If you have few communication calls and few relatively big data sets this is not required.
 You wouldn’t gain much with the singleton pattern.
 Every class or library can connect to the database if it needs some data and disconnect in the end.

 Long story short: Never use global variables, not even global constants.
 Use singletons only for connections if setting up a new connection may be costly.
 And I recommend not to use inherited variables.